By default, there are no Monitored Tokens. This means that the system monitors

 ,

 developers can easily add tokens via their unique token IDs.
-This guide will
+This guide walks

-walk you through the steps to interact with the Monitored Tokens feature,
+you through the steps to interact with the Monitored Tokens feature, including

-including retrieving token IDs, adding tokens, and using API endpoints to get
+retrieving token IDs, adding tokens, and using API endpoints to get transaction

 By default, there are no Monitored Tokens.
-This means that the system will
+This means that the system monitors

 To add tokens to the monitored token list, follow these steps: